Dc-qwerty/Group-4-phase-2-project/README.md

 # Relevance of the Analysis

-This analysis aims to help the new studio make **informed decisions** about the types of films to produce, genres to focus on, and production budgets to consider—ultimately maximizing financial success and brand reputation.
+The findings help inform what kinds of films to produce, how to allocate budgets, and when to release them maximizing both financial return and brand value.

 # Analysis Overview